NOTE FOR PAUL GILDING

 While the second period, realization, you referred to has dawned on many people, regretfully it is far from universal.
 Many people across the world are still stuck in a state of denial and show little inclination to change or support practical strategies to address GW, notwithstanding the extensive and recent scientific evidence showing the seriousness of the GW threat.
 One obvious reason is the significant repositories of economic self-interest, within specific western states.
 Elsewhere there are a heterogeneous collection of views that range from absolute concern in pacific states about rising sea levels, to poverty driven neglect of the natural environment, in a social environment of poverty and in some cases conflict, in the Middle east and countries on the African continent.

-Under these circumstances, I ask, what can change agents like yourself collectively do to help their countries and indeed the world take steps to at least mitigate the effects of the impending disaster (outlined in the most recent IPCC report).
+Under these circumstances, I ask, what can change agents like yourself collectively do to help their countries and indeed the world take steps to at least mitigate the effects of the impending disaster outlined in the most recent IPCC report.
 Put another way, how can change agents encourage political and commercial leaders and people in general, to embrace change and meaningfully move into ‘realization’ mode?
 This question is more easily asked than answered.
 My intuition leads me to conclude that, in our new GW world, market-based solutions, like encouraging firms to adopt policies of sustainability, can and will marginally contribute to resolving the challenges of GW in a (particular) state.
 But in states like Australia and the USA, a kind of intention driven chaos, interferes with these endeavours.
 This is accentuated by the fact that there has been little discussion about the mainstream (neo-liberal) economic system that is in place in western states.
 The system is based on the kind of thinking that drove the GW problem in the first instance.
-For reasons outlined below, it will at best only be capable of providing partial solutions, without its minders undertaking some re-engineering work on it.
+For reasons outlined below, it may be destructive, and at best is only capable of providing partial solutions, if its minders fail to undertake re-engineering work on it.

 The total mobilization outcome visualized in ‘the Great Disruption’, provides a conceptually reasonable way of addressing the current challenge.
 Total mobilization both within a state and between states however can only be achieved through government/s as it/they are the only institutions that theoretically have the wherewithal to bring together its/their people, money and machines, to achieve ‘the power of one’ you imply is needed in the second, realization period.
 Given the current political ‘chaos’ in USA, the leader of the western world, and Australia, this notion is not shining brightly in those states.

-Given the simple fact that the past behaviour in the western world caused the GW problem in the first instance, and that many of the institutions through which that behaviour became manifest still exist in the same form, this means that in the absence of some reengineering of them we are bound to repeat past mistakes.
-I use aspects of the discipline of Economics, which underlie the ‘Economy’, a key institution in the west, to illustrate the point.
+Given the simple fact that the past behaviour of the western world caused the GW problem in the first instance, and because many of the institutions through which that behaviour became manifest still exist in their same form, this means that in the absence of some reengineering of them we are bound to repeat past mistakes.
+I use aspects of the mainstream discipline of Economics, which underlie the ‘Economy’, a key institution in the west, to illustrate the point.

 Mainstream Economic wisdom is based on the principles that: Goods are scarce (and are exchanged through free markets mediated by the process of supply and demand), and that society must use its resources efficiently.

 The current mainstream economic paradigm has much to commend it.
 Some of its concepts have been used to do good work on likely GW outcomes and remedial strategies.
 This has been indicated by the work on climate change that has been undertaken by economists, Nicholas Stern, Ross Garnaut, William Nordhaus, the most recent Nobel laureate in Economics, and others.
-But these achievements should not cloud the systems downsides.
-These include it’s less than auspicious economic performance in the 28 years following its resurgence in the early 1980’s in the USA and in the UK a bit earlier, its contribution to the GFC and its embodiment of the kind of thinking that drove the GW crisis over time.
+But these achievements should not obscure the systems downsides.
+These include it’s less than auspicious economic performance in the 28 years following its resurgence in the early 1980’s in the USA and in the UK a bit earlier, the contribution that it made to the GFC and its embodiment of the kind of thinking that historically drove the GW crisis over time.

 The apparent single dimensionality of mainstream economic thinking was reflected in attitudes to economic outcomes achieved during the two and a half decades from the early 1980’s.
 Mainstream economists perceived the economy’s performance to be sound.
 This view was at odds with measurements of the economy’s performance even before the advent of the GFC is taken into consideration.